Janiceanalytics/pdsnd_github/README.md

 ### @janiceanalytice
 #
 ___
+# `Licence`
+The source code in this project can be freely used.
+But I would appreciate acknowledging me.

 # `Acknowledgments`

 My appreciation goes to the following instructors and platforms that helped me to complete this project successfully.